 Another aspect of this is the fact that the slayer is in a fight which makes the question of intent complicated.
 If a person accidentally dropped a brick, it hit a pregnant woman and there is a death, then he flees to a city of refuge and proves his innocence.
 However, this scenario is caused by a fight between two men and fights are intentional.
 Even if the pregnant woman is injured by accident, the fight itself is an intentional act of violence as a result of a conflict.
 So it would disqualify that person for refugee status according to Num 35:21.
 Fighting is a choice and injuries obtained in a fight were not the results of random accidents or natural disasters, but from humans being intentionally violent.
 So instead of going to a city of refuge, this scenario can be seen as the negligent homicide of either the woman, the child, or both.
 The scenario and solution presented in Ex 21:22-25 is the answer to the question, “what happens if a pregnant woman is injured by a person in a case of irresponsible intentional reckless violence between two people, and there is a death”?
 So it seems like the “life-for-a-life” framework supersedes the city of refuge system when it wasn’t a true accident and therefore it counts as murder.

 The Numbers 5:11-31 adultery test is done in response to suspicion of illicit sex by a cheating wife not specifically suspicion of a bastard child being in the womb.
 There are two different views on Numbers 5:27 the disfigurement view and the miscarriage view.
-The disfigurement position takes the description of the thigh falling and womb swelling literally, and the miscarriage position sees this as an idiomatic expression of miscarriage.
+The disfigurement position takes the description of the woman experiencing a vaginal prolapse, and the miscarriage position sees this as an idiomatic expression of miscarriage.
 Even if the miscarriage view is true, God has the right to allow the death of children like David’s illegitimate son with Bathsheba (2 Samuel 12:14).
 There are examples in the Old Testament where the sins of one of the parents led directly to the death of their children like with Achan’s family in Joshua 7:25 for violating the rule on taking the detestable things that Canaanites had in Deut 7:26.
 According to that rule from Deut 7:26, the person who breaks that law will be destroyed like them [the Canaanites].
 Achan inherited the judgment of the Canaanites themselves which included the end of families (Deut 20:10-18).
 There is also Dathan and Abiram who were punished along with their families for joining Korah’s rebellion against Moses (Num 16:23-35).

 All of these punishments happened outside of the womb.
 The distinction is that these were done as punishment for sin by God himself, humans can’t judge people at that level.
 Humans can only put to death someone who is guilty of breaking a law worthy of death, like murdering an innocent person, and they must be seen committing the crime by two or three witnesses (Deut 17:6).
 Humans were never allowed to punish the parent for the child’s sin or vice versa (Deut 24:16).
 When Joseph found out Mary (mother of Jesus) was pregnant he opted not to go through with the jealousy ritual but just divorce her quietly (Matthew 1:18–19).
 If a woman gets pregnant and her husband knows it is not his because he didn’t have sex with her recently it would be pretty obvious the baby is not his and she wouldn’t be able to lie about this.
 Therefore, this ritual really would have never been done if she was knowingly pregnant with another man’s baby since there is no question in his mind it is not his.
 In the case of Joseph, an angel vindicated Mary in his dream (Matt 1:20).